stuartjwright/fantasy-football-app/report/040-requirements.md

 ## User Stories

 Each item on the initial list of requirements could be considered a user story.
-A user story is typically a few sentences of simple, non-technical language, which explains the desired outcome from the user's perspective. [@user_stories]
+A user story is typically a few sentences of simple, non-technical language, which explains the desired outcome from the user's perspective.[@user_stories]

 During development of this application, user stories were organised on a Trello board.
 An example of how the board looked during the early stages of development can be seen in figure \ref{trello}.

 ![Trello Board\label{trello}](./img/trello.png)

-The **In Progress** and **Complete** sections are self-explanatory.
+The **In Progress** and **Complete** sections are as the names suggest.
 The distinction between **Backlog** and **To Do** exists to prioritise certain stories ahead of others, although the intention is not to indicate that stories in the **Backlog** are less important.
 In the example shown, it made sense in the context of building this application that users must be able to join leagues before they can participate in the auction.
 This is why the latter was placed in the **Backlog** list until development of this feature could realistically begin, and only at this point was it moved to the **To Do** list.

 ## Minimum Viable Product